 184.108.40.206.1.3.1 Search Filters

 Active Directory in Windows 2000 operating system does not implement three-value logic for search filter evaluation as defined in [RFC2251] section 4.5.1.
 In Windows 2000, filters evaluate to either "true" or "false".
 Filters that would evaluate to "Undefined", as per the RFC, are instead evaluated to "false".
-Active Directory in Windows Server 2003 operating system, Windows Server 2008 operating system, Windows Server 2008 R2 operating system, Windows Server 2012 operating system, and Windows Server 2012 R2 operating system uses three-value logic for evaluating search filters, in conformance with the RFC.
+Active Directory in Windows Server 2003 operating system, Windows Server 2008 operating system, Windows Server 2008 R2 operating system, Windows Server 2012 operating system, Windows Server 2012 R2 operating system, and Windows Server 2016 operating system uses three-value logic for evaluating search filters, in conformance with the RFC.

 Active Directory does not support constructed attributes (defined in section 22.214.171.124.5) in search filters.
 When a search operation is performed with such a search filter, Active Directory fails with inappropriateMatching ([RFC2251] section 4.1.10).